I’m currently working on the basics of how to create a potager garden on our farm. I’m seriously excited about this gorgeous project.

 I’m pretty much a dreamer.
 I have big design plans for the garden and I love trying to work in the basics of permaculture into our little acreage.
 But I also have great love for trying to incorporate something visually appealing.

 I dream of a gorgeous kitchen garden.
-Filled with enough fruits, veggies, and herbs to feed my family for long term.
+Filled with enough fruits, veggies, and herbs to feed my family for many years to come.

 But I also love the lush fields of sunflowers in Tuscany or the gorgeous fields of lavender in Provence.
 What can I say, I’m a romantic dreamer.